e271828e/Flight.jl/docs/notes/design/framework_spec.md

   with that snapshot final, integrating nothing.
 Default: no stop faces, run to `t_end` — `stop_on` is `t_end`'s model-condition sibling at the same declaration site.

+**Both are `run!`-time overridable, with the constructor value as the default.** `Simulation(world; t_end, stop_on)` sets the defaults for the simulation; `run!(sim; t_end = …, stop_on = …)` binds them for **that run
+only** — the `run!` argument wins where given, the constructor's value stands where it is not, and nothing about the `Simulation` is mutated, so the next `run!` without arguments gets the constructor's policy again.
+The effective values are what the run metadata records (unchanged obligation, now stated of the effective pair). `stop_on` face validation against the `Build` runs at **both** binding sites, identically: an unknown or non-`Bool` face fails at `run!` exactly as it fails at construction.
+This is not the root-declared stop policy rejected below: binding moves one notch *later* along the same axis — more deployment-flavored, not less — and §12.11's `stopped → init! → run!` cycle and `step!` register are precisely where one `Simulation` wants different stopping policies on different runs.
+The honest cost is two homes for one fact, which the precedence rule above is what settles.

 Taught contract: **stop faces are sampled at completed boundaries; declare an event if you need the stop localized.** Both condition shapes work without